kilianpaquier/go-builder-generator/README.md

 ```go
 //go:generate go tool go-builder-generator generate -f module::github.com/kilianpaquier/go-builder-generator/path/to/file.go -s ExternalStructName -d builders
 ```

+### Standard library module struct

+In case it's needed to generate a builder on a struct being in the standard library, one may provide the `std::` prefix to tell `go-builder-generator`.
+The difference with `module::` is that the tool will not check whether the package is imported (because of course it's already embedded).

+To find the appropriate file, `go-builder-generator` will check in the following order:
+- `GOROOT` environment variable to retrieve the path to Golang root directory, the computed path will be `${GOROOT}/src/<path provided avec std::>`
+- Run `go env GOROOT` to retrieve computed `GOROOT` from Golang directly, the computed path will be the following `${go env GOROOT}/src/<path provided avec std::>`

 You may see the [examples](./examples/) folder for real generation cases.